The Best Well-Made Raw Denim Shirts For Denimheads Who Want that Cuff-to-Cuff Canadian Tux

 - Chain stitch run-off

-Their Copeland takes a few of the hard edges off the western, adopting a rounded pocket and doing away with the pointed yokes, but the pocket stitching brings the shirt’s Southwest roots front and centre.
+Their Copeland takes a few of the hard edges off the western, adopting a rounded pocket and doing away with the pointed yokes, but the shirt’s fit and the intention behind it connects it to its western roots.

-It’s the heaviest shirt on this list (14 oz.), which means it’s often used as an overshirt.
-The combination of rope-dyed indigo warp and the black weft means this hefty shirt will take some coaxing to get it to that nicely faded stage.
+It’s exceptionally heavy (13 oz.), which means it’s often used as an overshirt, but the chambray-lined collar and cuffs help take some of the edge off.
+This hefty shirt with yarns that have been hand-dipped 29 times in indigo will take some coaxing to get it to that nicely faded stage.
 Not for the faint of heart.

 - Copper rivets